zidingz/h2o-3/h2o-docs/src/product/data-science/algo-params/auuc_type.rst

 Description
 ~~~~~~~~~~~

-Use this option to specify calculation of uplift and AUUC.
+Use this option to specify the calculation of uplift and AUUC.

-To be able to calculate AUUC for big data, the predictions are binned to histograms.
-Due to this feature the results should be different compare to exact computation.
+To calculate AUUC for big data, the predictions are binned to histograms.
+Because of this feature, the results should be different compared to exact computation.

-To define AUUC, binned predictions are sorted from the largest value to smallest.
-For every group cumulative sum of observations statistic is calculated and based on this statistics the uplift is defined.
+To define AUUC, binned predictions are sorted from the largest to smallest value.
+For every group the cumulative sum of observations statistic is calculated.
+The uplift is defined based on these statistics.

 The statistics of every group are:

 1. :math:`T` how many observations are in the treatment group (how many data rows in the bin have ``treatment_column`` label == 1)
-2. :math:`C` how many observations are in the control group (how many data rows int he bin have ``treatment_column`` label == 0)
+2. :math:`C` how many observations are in the control group (how many data rows in the bin have ``treatment_column`` label == 0)
-3. :math:`TY1` how many observations are in the treatment group and response to the offer (how many data rows in the bin have ``treatment_column`` label == 1 and ``response_column`` label == 1)
+3. :math:`TY1` how many observations are in the treatment group and respond to the offer (how many data rows in the bin have ``treatment_column`` label == 1 and ``response_column`` label == 1)
-4. :math:`CY1` how many observations are in the control group and response to the offer (how many data rows in the bin have ``treatment_column`` label == 0 and ``response_column`` label == 1)
+4. :math:`CY1` how many observations are in the control group and respond to the offer (how many data rows in the bin have ``treatment_column`` label == 0 and ``response_column`` label == 1)

 You can set the AUUC type to be computed: